G-Core/product-documentation/documentation/web-security/add-an-ssl-certificate-to-your-resource.md

 ## Add SSL сertificate to your resource

-To add an SSL certificate to your domain or subdomains go to the resource Settings and click **Edit** in "SSL Certificate" section.
+To add an SSL certificate to your domain or subdomains, go to the resource Settings and click **Edit** in "SSL Certificate" section.

 <img src="https://assets.gcore.pro/docs/web-security/add-an-ssl-certificate-to-your-resource/mceclip0.png" alt="Add SSL сertificate to your resource" width="80%">